-Comes with 136 chalk sticks in 17 colors.
-Chalk is washable and non-toxic.
+Comes with 136 sticks in 17 colors.
+Washable and non-toxic.
 Not dust-free but creates much less dust than other options.
 Pigment shows up well on wood and brick.
-Chalk sticks have a tapered design, so they're pretty easy to grip.
+Sticks have a tapered design, so they're pretty easy to grip.

-Some packaging issues with the chalk.
+Some packaging issues with.
 Darker colors are hard to see on driveways.

-Set includes 30 chalk sticks plus a handful of accessories, all of which fit inside a bucket.
-Chalk is non-toxic, BPA-free, and kid-safe.
-Kids are big fans of the 5-sided chalk holder, which holds worn-down chalk sticks and eliminates waste.
+Set includes 30 sticks plus a handful of accessories, all of which fit inside a bucket.
+Non-toxic, BPA-free, and kid-safe.
+Kids are big fans of the 5-sided holder, which holds worn-down sticks and eliminates waste.
 Great color assortment.

-Some reviewers claimed the chalk broke too easily.
+Some reviewers claimed the sticks broke too easily.

-12-piece set is low-odor, low-dust, non-toxic, and high-pigment.
-Chalk sticks are slightly longer than most at 4 inches, so the set tends to outlast others.
+This 12-piece set is low-odor, low-dust, non-toxic, and high-pigment.
+Sticks are slightly longer than most at 4 inches, so the set tends to outlast others.
 Packaged in a reusable plastic bucket.
-Chalk meets ASTM-D4236 guidelines.
+Meets safety guidelines.

-Reports that the chalk is prone to breaking or cracking in half during coloring.
+Some users said the sticks are prone to breaking or cracking in half during coloring.

 Drawing pictures, playing games, and writing messages on the sidewalk with chalk is a staple activity of childhood.
 Sidewalk chalk is a vehicle for creativity and fun for toddlers, teens, and kids in between.
 Adults too can enjoy imaginative sidewalk chalk activities on a warm, sunny day.

 Though simple in composition, sidewalk chalk is diverse in its creation and packaging, meaning there are lots of options available.
-When buying for kids, the chalk should be non-toxic and easy to use, but it’s worth looking at longevity and variety as well.
-In this guide, we examine your options and what you should keep in mind when shopping for sidewalk chalk.
+When selecting the right choice for kids, the chalk should be non-toxic and easy to use, but it’s worth looking at longevity and variety as well.

 Sidewalk chalk should be thick, durable, and easy to hold.
 Because you’ll be pressing it against a hard surface, thinner pieces like those used on an indoor chalkboard aren’t the best for outside, as they may break under the pressure.
 Even when force isn’t required, younger children may inadvertently apply extra pressure, which can lead to breakage.
 Thicker pieces of chalk are less likely to chip when dropped.
 What’s more, thicker options create thicker lines, which may be useful for shading.